-Starting with the events in this book, it seems weird to have an entrenched aristocracy immediately after such a calamity as the Fourth Night.
+In this book, it seems weird to have an entrenched aristocracy immediately after such a calamity as the Fourth Night.
 With a significant portion of the populace dead, it seems like there would be a bit more shake-up than the narrative hints at.
-I’m no scholar of the events in Europe following the Black Plague, but that’s where I’d look for guidance on the state of society.
+I’m no expert on post-Black Plague Europe, but that’s where I’d look for guidance on the state of society.

 Speaking of the Fourth Night, it’s mentioned that it lasted 15 Years.
 But the only mention of chronological measurement is the position of the Plummet, which is the equivalent to Earth days.
 Are there seasons?
-Because no seasons are mentioned (except “winter” once).
-And, if there aren’t seasons, why are there fire places for warmth?
-Because the first chapter explicitly mentions fireplaces are used for “cooking and warmth” but if the sun never sets why would it get cold?
+No seasons are mentioned (except “winter” once), but then why does the first chapter explicitly mention fireplaces being used for “cooking and warmth” if the sun never sets?

 And that brings us to the two huge differences… No, three.
 No, four!
 Five?
 Five huge differences between the real world and Everfall (the setting of Shadow of the Conqueror).
 There’s darkstone, and the world wraps vertically, and the sun never moves, and if you’re in the dark too long you turn into a Shade (think ring wraith + zombie), and there is a whole light-based magic/superpower system.
-Any one of these differences would have far-reaching effects on biology, geography, climate, flora and fauna, and did I mention that when it gets dark the night lasts FIFTEEN YEARS?
+Any one of these differences would have far-reaching effects on biology, geography, climate, flora and fauna.
+Oh, and the night lasts FIFTEEN YEARS when it gets dark!
 Six huge differences!
 Oh, and what about dragons?
 (Seven things?)